-5 Time frame
+Time frame

-What is the usual time frame for a claim to reach trial?
+5 What is the usual time frame for a claim to reach trial?

-The usual time frame for a claim to reach trial varies considerably depending on a number of factors, including the size, scale and complexity of the matter, and if there are concurrent criminal proceedings.
+The usual time frame for a claim to reach trial varies considerably depending on several factors, including the size, scale and complexity of the matter, and if there are concurrent criminal proceedings.

-The Federal Court of Australia Act 1976 (Cth) aims to have disputes resolved 'as quickly, inexpensively and efficiently as possible' (section 37M).
-State and territory civil procedure acts also contain sections to similar effect.
+Section 37M of the Federal Court of Australia Act 1976 (Cth) aims to have disputes resolved 'as quickly, inexpensively and efficiently as possible'.
+State and territory civil procedure acts also contain sections to similar effect

 It is rare for contested proceedings to reach trial in less than six months.
 Proceedings ordinarily reach trial in a period of six to 18 months.
-Of course, if civil proceedings have been stayed pending the outcome of concurrent criminal proceedings, then it might take far longer than usual for the claim to reach trial.
+If civil proceedings have been stayed pending the outcome of concurrent criminal proceedings, then it might take longer than usual for the claim to reach trial.

-6 Admissibility of evidence
+Admissibility of evidence

-What rules apply to the admissibility of evidence in civil proceedings?
+6 What rules apply to the admissibility of evidence in civil proceedings?

 Applicable rules of evidence in federal, state and territory courts are established by legislation enacted in the relevant jurisdiction.
 In particular, each jurisdiction has its own Evidence Act.
-These acts are based largely upon the common law, but expand upon it in various ways.
+These acts are based largely upon the common law but expand upon it in various ways.

-Evidence is admissible where it is relevant to a fact in issue, and is not otherwise excluded.
+Evidence is admissible where it is relevant to a fact in issue and is not otherwise excluded.
 Areas of potential exclusion include hearsay evidence, opinion evidence, tendency evidence, credibility evidence and privilege.
 Courts also have a general discretion to exclude or limit evidence.